Welcome to my blog post ‘Fibromyalgia Testing – A Functional Medicine Approach ‘.

 Interestingly not only is SIBO found in a high percentage of those with fibromyalgia but studies have shown that the degree of somatic pain in fibromyalgia correlated significantly with the hydrogen level seen on the breath test – i.e the worse the bacterial overgrowth the more pain was experienced.

 In a well known study run by Dr. Pimemtel 100% of fibromyalgia participants were found to have SIBO.

 Leaky gut has also been detected in patients with Fibromyalgia – which isn’t surpassing since we know approximately 50% of people with small intestinal bacterial overgrowth have leaky gut.

-Increased ROS in CFS and Fibromyalgia, resulting in impaired mitochondrial function and reduced ATP in muscle and neural cells, might lead to chronic widespread pain in these patients.
-Therefore, targeting increased ROS by antioxidants and targeting the mitochondrial biogenesis could offer a solution for the chronic pain in these patients.
+Increased ROS (unstable molecules that cause cellular dysfunction) in Fibromyalgia, resulting in impaired mitochondrial function and reduced ATP in muscle and neural cells, might lead to chronic widespread pain.
+Therefore, antioxidants and mitochondrial support could offer a solution for the chronic pain in these patients.

 In another study the authors concluded that there results lead to the hypothesis that:

 Recommended Test: An organic acid test which will evaluate nutrient status, mitochondrial function, gut health and more.

 We found a high prevalence of autoimmune thyroid disease among 207 patients with clinically defined FMS, with TRAb being especially prominent among these patients.